Governors

 Across both schools the Federation actively promotes inclusion, diversity and equality and provides a properly equipped learning environment where students feel welcomed, encouraged, challenged and, most importantly, want to learn and succeed.

-We have adopted a whole federation approach to mental health and wellbeing that involves the whole federation community working together to build and embed processes and strategies that develop wellbeing for pupils, staff and stakeholders.
+We have a whole federation approach to mental health and wellbeing that involves the whole federation community working together to build and embed processes and strategies that develop wellbeing for pupils, staff and stakeholders.
 To work, a whole federation approach requires collaborative work between senior leaders, teachers and all staff as well as parents, carers and the wider community.
 Mental health and wellbeing are part of the fabric of the federation and its culture and ethos.

-We are acutely aware of the need for the schools in the federation to exploit the benefits of working collaboratively whilst at the same respecting and embrace their individuality.
+We are acutely aware of the need for the schools in the federation to exploit the benefits of working collaboratively whilst at the same time respecting and embrace their individuality.

 The Governing body is made up of volunteers who work together to help ensure that the students in our Federation not only receive the highest possible level of education, but also feel that school is a safe, enjoyable place to be.